revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

  ---

-4.`Tuple` does not have sort method to sort the elements compared to `List`, then how will you sort the elements of a `tuple` in python?
+4. If `Tuple` does not have sort method to sort the elements compared to `List`, then how will you sort the elements of a `tuple` in python?

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>
  <blockquote>

-- There are few ways by which we can sort the elements of `tuple`, let's see them 1 by 1.
+- There are few ways by which we can sort the elements of `tuple`,

  ```python
 # Using sorted() method and type conversion